Aerial view of a sustainable castle to rent from group travel in Southern France from the vacation rental website Oliver's Travels.

 Best AirBnb Alternatives with Flair: 13 Unique & Sustainable Options

 This post contains affiliate links.
-Tilted Map receives a commission for purchases you make using these links – at no extra cost to you.
-This helps me run the website without intrusive ads.
+Tilted Map may receive a commission for purchases through these links – at no extra cost to you.
 Thank you for your support!

 This is a curated list of what I think are the most interesting alternatives to AirBnb and CouchSurfing.
 These vacation rental booking platforms all offer something special.
 A few examples: